“I’m Here to Mix Things Up” — Saburō on Bringing Back Showa-Era Hard Practice to Chiba Lotte | FRIDAY DIGITAL

 • Share on LINE

-The ideal manager is also a fusion of the two.
-I had the opportunity to work under many great managers, such as Bobby Valentine and Koji Yamamoto at Lotte, Tatsunori Hara at the Giants, and Senichi Hoshino at the Japan National Team.
-I would like to inherit the best parts of each of them.
+“My ideal manager style is also a blend.
+I’ve worked under many great managers: Bobby Valentine and Koji Yamamoto at Lotte, Tatsunori Hara with the Giants, and Senichi Hoshino with the Japan national team.
+I want to inherit the best parts of each.”

 • Interview and text by Kotaro Tajiri Kotaro Tajiri PHOTO Hiroyuki Komatsu